cecid/hermes-docs/docs/source/installation.rst

 #.
 Click on :guilabel:`Install` and you're done!

-Step 4 – Start Hermes 2
+Step 4 – Start Hermes2
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Checklist:

-   * Java 2 SDK 5.0 or above with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 5.0.
+   * Java JDK 8 or above with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 7.
-   * Apache Tomcat 5.5 or above Servlet/JSP Container.
+   * Apache Tomcat 8.5 or above Servlet/JSP Container.
    * Database server is running with ebMS and/or AS2 database instances and the tables are created.
    * If you are running Unix/Linux, make sure that at least read permissions are set to the core directory and read/write for the AS2 repository directory in :file:`{<HERMES2_HOME>}`.
    * Start Tomcat.

 #.
-To verify that Hermes 2 is running, access the following URL from a web browser:
+To verify that Hermes is running, access the following URL from a web browser:

      http://localhost:8080/corvus/home